jayofdoom/jayofdoom/README.md

 a component that plugs into OpenStack -- or can be used standalone -- to provision real, physical hardware as easily as one can provision VMs.
-I currently serve as a member of the OpenStack Technical Committee and as Project Team Lead for OpenStack Ironic.
+I currently serve as a member of the OpenStack Technical Committee and as a core contributor in OpenStack Ironic.

 I've been a working on Ironic since the icehouse cycle (2014), and have been active in code review and development of the project since then.
 Ironic remains